-Dropcho has over 30 Professional Disc Golf Association titles, and was elected to the International Disc Golf Hall of Fame in 2015.
+Dropcho has over 40 Professional Disc Golf Association titles, and was elected to the Pennsylvania Disc Golf Hall of Fame in 2013 and The Disc Golf Hall of Fame in 2015.
 He lives and plays disc golf in Wexford, PA.

 Photo by Jerry Gotcher

-I am grateful to disc golf for the chance to improve my own strength and expertise as a player.
-I strive to give my best to the sport because I understand that disc golf is a game, and I know I am fortunate to have fun playing it.
+I am grateful to disc golf for the chance to improve my own strength and expertise as a player, and I strive to give my best to the sport because I understand that disc golf is a game that I am fortunate to have fun playing. —J. Gary Dropcho

 Disc Golf History Exhibit debut at Western Pennsylvania Sports Museum in 2015.